- A video intercom doorbell is a doorbell camera that allows for video communication with visitors.

 How does a video intercom doorbell work?

-A video intercom doorbell works by allowing a resident to communicate with somebody outside the building and possibly remotely grant them access.
+An intercom doorbell with video works by allowing a resident to communicate with somebody outside the building and possibly remotely grant them access.

 Whether it’s a friend, family member, or delivery person, the resident can see who’s at the door.
 Then, they can chat with the visitor and decide whether to grant that person access to the building.
 If the system has a door release mechanism, the resident can remotely unlock the door with the push of a button.